 When “The House Stops Working”

 We all love those HGTV design shows.
-Whether it is “Love It or List It,” “The Property Brothers,” “Good Bones,” “Mountain Mamas,” or a rerun of “Fixer Upper,” we absorb their contents with joyful passion.
+Whether it is “Love It or List It,” “The Property Brothers,” “Unsellable Houses,” or a rerun of “Fixer Upper,” we absorb their contents with joyful passion.
 But what is the hidden magic of HGTV design shows?

 I recently enjoyed a “Love It or List It” marathon.
-Episode after episode confirmed that when homeowners want to move or engage in a significant home remodel, they invariably mention that “the space no longer works” for them.
+Episode after episode confirmed that homeowners invariably mention that “the space no longer works” for them when they want to move or engage in a significant home remodel.

 Clutter Is The Common Denominator